Thesmader/tdd_presentation/tdd.md

 By following these steps, you can start to get a sense of how TDD works and how it can help you to build better software.
 Over time, you can refine your TDD skills and become more proficient at using this approach to develop high-quality, maintainable code.

+---
-# Refactoring
+# Refactoring with TDD

-Don't do "Leap of Faith" refactoring, unless you can repeat the refactoring mechanically.
+Aim to not do "Leap of Faith" refactoring, unless you can repeat the refactoring mechanically.
 The strategy should always be to take small steps and have concrete feedback
 (tests help with that).

-## Approaches to refactoring:
-- Isolate Changes: Try to isolate the parts where you're making changes while refactoring.
-And make sure the system as a whole is still works
-- Migrate Data (gradually):
-- Extracting methods: Q. How do you make a long, complicated method easier to read?
-A. Turn a small part of it into a separate method and call the new method.
-Keep doing this until you can make sense of the longer method.
-Extracting parts of the long method into smaller ones helps to understand what is happening there.
-  -
-- Inline method:
+---
+# Encourages safer changes:

+With TDD when you are writing tests before you write the code, you will have a clear idea of what the code needs to do and how it should behave.
+If you have good tests covering the existing code, you can make changes confidently, as the tests will detect any regressions

+---
+# Facilitate better design decisions

+A core principle of TDD is to make small, incermental additions/changes to the code when you need it.
+This allows you to focus on breaking down large, complex pieces of code into smaller, more manageable components.
+This leads to having more flexible code in the long run

+---
+# Promotes collaboration while refactoring

+Tests can promote team members to work together on refactoring code.
+Tests can help build a shared understanding of the requirement and behavior of the code.
+When team members are familiar with the tests covering a piece of code and what they're testing for, it becomes easier to work together for refactoring.

 ---
 # Mastering TDD